Skip to main content

 This anti-resorptive action of estrogen is the primary reason why estrogen deficiency at menopause leads to a dramatic increase in bone turnover and subsequent bone loss.
 Therefore, testosterone can be viewed as a pro-hormone that contributes to bone health through both androgenic and estrogenic pathways.

 This dual functionality is a key aspect to consider when evaluating its therapeutic potential.
-A randomized controlled trial published in Maturitas demonstrated that the combination of estradiol and testosterone implants was more effective in increasing bone mineral density in than estradiol alone, suggesting a synergistic or additive effect of the two hormones.
+A randomized controlled trial published in Maturitas demonstrated that the combination of estradiol and testosterone implants was more effective in increasing bone mineral density in postmenopausal women than estradiol alone, suggesting a synergistic or additive effect of the two hormones.
 The study found a substantially greater increase in BMD in the combined therapy group for the total body, lumbar spine, and trochanteric region.

 Evaluating the Evidence for Testosterone Monotherapy